 Figure 8.
 Thickness and width of specimens (measurements are in inches)

-Due to the orientation in which the fibers were laying in the specimens, the results was a difference in variations of thickness.
+Due to the orientation in which the fibers were laying in the specimens, the results shows a difference in variations of thickness.

 After the measurements were recorded, the test was conducted on each specimen and data was collected after the specimen reach its breaking point.
 The graphs will show the data across the x-axis (Strain in/in) and the y-axis (Stress kPa) which will reveal different data points to observe the behavior of the material.
 Raw data was collected as well as the graph of the test to show values of characteristics of material at certain points during the test.